Meet our team

 CEO

-A native New Yorker and proud Latina, Sabrina is dedicated to giving back to her community and empowering others.
-She holds a Commercial Real Estate Certificate from Cornell University, a Management Certificate in Marketing from Simon Business School and a BA in Economics from the University of Rochester.
-Sabrina is a loving wife and mother who remains committed to honoring her humble roots through her work and in service to the community.
+Sabrina holds a Commercial Real Estate Certificate from Cornell University, a Management Certificate in Marketing Strategy from SIMON Business School and.
+BA in Economics and History from the University of Rochester.

 Matt Dunbar